What Is Your Hair Type? 1a-4c Hair Types Explained

 So, what's your hair type?

-Read on to discover more about the different hair types and where yours fits.
+Read on to discover more about the very different hair types out there and where yours fits.
 You can also take the Haircode Hair Type Quiz to get a scientific debrief about your hair type.

 Type 1: Straight hair

 Type 1 – straight – hair lies flat on the scalp.
 It's what we all tried to achieve with straighteners back in 2006.
 Since hair oils travel easily from the scalp to the ends, it generally becomes greasier more quickly.

 Type 1A hair is the rarest of them all.
 Straight as a pin and can be prone to greasiness.
 It can be difficult to style, is extremely fine and it does not hold a curl.

 Type 1B hair is thicker than 1A.
 With a little more volume, there's more texture to play with when styling.